LearnYouSomeComputer/Tools-For-Programming/07-Building-with-Make.md

 ### A bit about compiling and linking

-Ok so before we can set up a makefile for a C`++` project, we need to talk about compiling and linking code.
+Before we can set up a makefile for a C`++` project, we need to talk about compiling and linking code.
 "Compiling" refers to the process of turning C`++` code into machine instructions.
 Each `.cpp` file gets compiled separately, so if you use something defined in another file or library -- for example, `cin` -- the compiler leaves itself a note saying "later on when you figure out where `cin` is, put its address here".